 Takayama is located in the mountains of Gifu prefecture.
 It offers preserved old towns, hot springs, and wooded buildings.
-If you want to add a rural element to your itineraries, you should visit Takayama.
+If you want to add a rural element to your itinerary, you should visit Takayama.
 It has gained popularity because it retains the traditional touch of its towns.
-The place got historic and wooden buildings and let’s not forget the Takayama festivals.
+The place got historic wooden buildings and let’s not forget the Takayama festivals.

 Pin for Later

 The Japanese countryside is filled with beautiful sights and delicious foods that are mostly under the radar.
 It has so much to offer to visitors.
 Hopefully, the pandemic ends soon so we can travel again.
-Through this Japan travel guide, you’ll get a glimpse of the beauty that rural Japanese towns have to offer.
+Through this Japanese travel guide, you’ll get a glimpse of the beauty that rural Japanese towns have to offer.

 Japan has so much more to offer.
 Explore the country, imbibe with culture and gain unique experiences and bring home some Omiyage (souvenirs) for your friends and family.
-If you want to come to understand more of the Japanese culture, you check out cultural codes to better understand the Japanese culture.
+If you want to come to understand more of Japanese culture, you check out cultural codes to better understand the Japanese culture.

 TokyoTreat is a subscription-based service that delivers you a box full of unique and fun Japanese snacks every month.
 Each box contains a hand-picked collection of Japanese candies, DIY kits, traditional Dagashi snacks, and savory snacks and drinks for you to enjoy.